isabella232/sudo-local-execution/README.md

 # Sudo Local Execution

-This is a local execution plugin that allows run commands or scripts using a different user than then rundeck system account.
+This is a local execution plugin that allows run commands or scripts using a different user than then rundeck system account (using sudo command).
 It contains 4 different plugins:

 ## Local Node Executor and Local File Copier